 A non-functioning thermostat or a shorted heating element can cause extremely hot water.
 If the Temperature and Pressure (T&P) Relief Valve releases large amounts of very hot water, it is likely due to a shortened heating element, or more rarely a non-functioning thermostat, or the thermostat does not fit snuggly against the tank.
 Very high water temperatures can also cause the Energy Cut Off (ECO) to trip (see "Replacing the ECO" on page 35).
-Turn power OFF until this problem is repaired.
+Disconnect power to water heater until this problem is repaired.